Lubbock Symphony Orchestra

 Hours: Monday - Thursday 9:00 am - 5:00 pm

 President and CEO

 Galen C. Wixson holds Bachelor's and Master's degrees in cello performance from Wichita State University, and a second Master's degree in Arts Management from Carnegie Mellon University.
 His music career includes performing as a cellist in many different ensembles, including the Wichita Symphony, the North Carolina Symphony, the Fairfax Symphony, and the Reno Chamber Orchestra.
 He continues to perform as a soloist and chamber musician.
 His non-profit management career includes Executive Director positions at the American String Teachers Association, the Reno Philharmonic, the Symphony of Southeast Texas, the Arkansas Symphony, the Austin Symphony, the Guitar Foundation of America and the Dream Come True Foundation.
 He assumed the office of President and CEO of the Lubbock Symphony Orchestra in April of 2017.
 His interests away from the office include fitness, cooking, and of course, music!
-He and his wife, Dana, have been married for 30 years, and they have a daughter who currently attends Austin Community College.
+He and his wife, Dana, have been married for 30 years, and they have a daughter who currently attends Texas Tech University.

 Personnel and Operations Manager